 I think most people wished Kaori to survive the disease.

-Like wasn’t there another way Kaori survive, was that best ending?
+Like wasn’t there another way Kaori to survive, was that best ending?

 But I have to say her death must be must-thing in “Your Lie in April”

 I also really wished Kaori to live and how it became a happy ending if so.